Chesco216/dotfiles/README.md

 ![plot](./desk.jpg)

-Im using awesome as my window manager cause i found it easy an fun when customize it uses a lua file to config wich is rc.lua, you can find it in .config/awesome/rc.lua or in /etc/xdg/awesome/rc.lua
+Im using awesome as my window manager cause i found it easy and fun when customize it uses a lua file to config which is rc.lua, you can find it in .config/awesome/rc.lua or in /etc/xdg/awesome/rc.lua

 ## Programs